roshiii24/book-record-management/README.md

 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

+NOTE: Date will be in the format mm/dd/yy

 If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23